openedx/edx-platform/openedx/core/djangoapps/schedules/README.rst

 Schedules when they enroll in self-paced courses.
 The app uses Schedules to determine which learners to message.

+In the future, the Schedules app may be extended or changed to support more complicated communication patterns.
+For example, something that takes into account the user's progress through the course.

 Glossary
 --------

--  **Schedule**: Stores the day a learner enrolls in a course and the learner’s “upgrade deadline”.
-Used by the app at runtime to determine which learners to message.
+-  **Schedule**: Stores the day a learner enrolls in a course and the learner's "upgrade deadline".
+This information allows us to personalize learners' experiences in self-paced courses so that events happen relative to the learner's schedule, not the course's schedule.

 -  **Schedule Experience**: Defines the set of emails that a learner receives.
 The two Schedule Experiences are: